Demonophobia is the Fear of Demons and as demons have never been proven to actually exist, this phobia is typically associated with childhood fears.

 Our online CBT course has been designed to teach you the fundamental tools and techniques of clinically proven Cognitive Behavioural Therapy without having to see a therapist.

 Structured over TEN, in-depth modules, this self-managed course will teach you everything you need to know to change the way you think about and experience your mental health problems without having to visit a therapist.

 Alternative Therapy Options for Demonophobia

-Although our preferred form of mental health counselling for Demonophobia is Tranceformental CBT we also offer alternative psychotherapies for those who might prefer a different approach.
+Although our preferred form of psychotherapy for Demonophobia is Tranceformental CBT we also offer alternative psychotherapies for those who might prefer a different approach.

 - Psychodynamic therapy which focuses more on emotional problems and relies on the Therapeutic Relationship to bring about change.
 Available with Paul.